Tuition Payment Plan (TPP)

 If the beneficiary attends The University of Tampa, the Florida Prepaid College Plan will transfer an amount equal to the value of the prepaid plan(s) at the time of enrollment.
 The State determines the value of the plan at the beginning of each academic year, typically notifying schools in August.
 The Bursar's Office will credit the student's account using an estimated amount (equal to the value of the current academic year plan) and adjust the amount once the new value has been announced.
 The State may adjust the value of Florida Prepaid mid-year without prior notice.

 To utilize the Florida Prepaid College plan at The University of Tampa, a transfer form must be completed.
 The plan will pay the same rate it pays a public college in Florida.
-However, because private Florida college tuition cost are more expensive, the prepaid plan will not cover the total costs.
+However, because private Florida college tuition costs are more expensive, the prepaid plan will not cover the total costs.
 For additional information, contact Florida Prepaid College Program at (800) 552- GRAD (4723).

 Several state and local government agencies have 529 plans for educational savings.